 - Fear: Putting it out there creates an opportunity for negative input from others.
 People have Money beliefs from the time they were children, so it brings up old personal baggage.

-- Lack of Confidence: We learn that we should make Money but not what to do with it once we have it.
+- Lack of Confidence: We don’t always feel confident in our ability to earn income and/or we learn that we should make Money but not what to do with it once we have it.

 We’ve never been taught how to have healthy conversations about Money so we don’t know how.
 And we don’t want to be the only one talking about it.